PopupMaker/Popup-Maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

-= v1.8.6 - 05/05/2019 =
+= v1.8.7 - 06/29/2019 =
-* Fix: Typo in GDPR eraser that could sometimes result in errors when processing GDPR requests
-* Fix: Added function exists check to prevent errors on WP 4.1
+* Tweak: Restricted the admin toolbar to only show under strict circumstances.
+* Tweak: Updated available WooCommerce endpoints in our targeting conditions
+* Fix: Issue with instance based shortcodes when asset caching was enabled but running on every request.